Anne Hathaway (wife of Shakespeare)

 She outlived her husband by seven years.
 Very little is known about her life beyond a few references in documents.
 Her personality and relationship to Shakespeare have been the subject of much speculation by many historians and writers.

 Life

-Anne Hathaway is believed to have grown up in Shottery, a village just to the west of Stratford-upon-Avon, Warwickshire, England.
-She is assumed to have grown up in the farmhouse that was the Hathaway family home, which is located at Shottery and is now a major tourist attraction for the village.
+Anne Hathaway is believed to have grown up in Shottery, a village just to the west of Stratford-upon-Avon, Warwickshire.
+She is assumed to have grown up in the Hathaway family's farmhouse, which is located at Shottery and is now a major tourist attraction for the village.
 Her father, Richard Hathaway, was a yeoman farmer.
 He died in September 1581 and left his daughter the sum of ten marks or £6 13s 4d (six pounds, thirteen shillings and fourpence) to be paid "at the day of her marriage".

-In her father's will, her name is listed as "Agnes", leading to some scholars believing that she should be referred to as "Agnes Hathaway".
+In her father's will, her first name is listed as Agnes, leading some scholars to believe that she should be referred to as Agnes Hathaway.